-This value controls the vertical position of the rule-off.
-The normal position for a rule-off is directly below the line where the return character is placed.
-A negative value for offset moves the rule-off upwards; a positive value downwards.
+With a value of 0, the rule-off or the bottom of a vertical rule is directly below the text.
+In this position rule-offs may clip descenders on characters such as 'y'.
+A negative value moves the rule-off downwards; a positive value upwards.